MIND-Tools/mindoc/src/assemble/resources/README_DOC.txt

   4) Make sure JAVA_HOME is set to the location of your JRE or JDK

-  5) Run "mindoc" to verify that it is correctly installed.
+  5) Run "mindoc -h" to verify that it is correctly installed.

 Running Mindoc
 ==================